 - Real wood flooring.
 By installing real wood flooring, you can avoid future renovations that will likely become expensive.
 You can even upgrade your wood flooring by incorporating a fun layout or pattern, such as herringbone, chevron, basket weave – or other attractive geometric patterns.

 - Energy-efficient and tilt-in windows.
 There are a variety of custom luxury window options for your home.
 Tilt-in windows are easy to clean and, depending on the style, can allow hot air to leave a room quickly from the top section.
 Energy-efficient windows can offer more effective insulation, which can ultimately reduce your home energy bills.
+(Speaking of cleaning, make sure you have this cleaning checklist to make sure you are cleaning everywhere you need to in your house.

 - Large garage.
 You can customize everything from flooring and interior storage to the aesthetics and number of vehicle spaces.